IslandViewPTA/islandview-pta-site/content/news/2020-1-newsletter.md

 The January meeting is on Wednesday, Jan 8th at 6 p.m. in the Island View Library.

-## Class ACT school play starts Jan 9
+## Class ACT School Play Starts Jan 9

 {{< fig src="ClassAct19.jpg" class="max-w-xs" align="right" >}}